-Figure 20 is a schematic overview of the measurement setup.
+Figure 21 is a schematic overview of the measurement setup.
 The beam heights depend on the measured instruments' heights above ground and the topography along L. The topography and L are known from GPS measurements or can be derived from a map.

-The beam heights are used to determine an effective path height $H{eff}$ that is an important input parameter for flux calculations (section 5.4.5).
-For horizontal beams over flat terrain, $H{eff}$ equals the observation height $H{obs}$ .
-The ratio between $H{obs}$ and L determines the strength of the observed scintillation signal.
-In order to avoid saturation of the LAS signal, long path length should go along with high observation heights (section 5.4.4).
-Figure 19 gives an orientation for the choice of both parameters.
+The beam heights are used to determine an effective path height $z{eff}$ that is an important input parameter for flux calculations (section 5.4.6).
+The ratio between path height and path length determines the strength of the observed scintillation signal.
+In order to avoid saturation of the LAS signal, long path lengths should go along with high path heights (section 0.4).
+Figure 20 helps to take a good choice for both parameters.